ShapeLab/SwarmUI/README.md

 and they weight about 12 g.
 Each robot is powered by a 100 mAh LiPo battery and uses motor driven wheels.
 It contains a flexible elctrode for capacitive touch sensing.
 It communicates with the main computer through a NRF24L01+ chip.

 ###Tracking
-OUr system uses a projector-based tracking system for robot position tracking as shwon below.
+OUr system uses a projector-based tracking system for robot position tracking as shown below.
 Using a high frame rate (3000Hz) projector (DLP LightCrafter) from Texas Instruments Inc., a sequence of gray-coded patterns are projected onto a flat surface.
 Then, the photodiodes on the robot independently decodes into a location within the projected area.
 The instruction for setting up this projector-based tracking system is included in the repository.

 ## Software